ropg/ezTime/README.md

 `bool setCache(String name, String key)`&nbsp;&nbsp;&nbsp;&nbsp;&mdash;&nbsp;**MUST** be prefixed with name of a timezone

-On ESP32 and possibly other platforms, there is an emulation for the EEPROM in flash, bu there is also a nicer mechanism that stores keys and values in flash.
+On ESP32 and possibly other platforms, there is an emulation for the EEPROM in flash, but there is also a nicer mechanism that stores keys and values in flash.
 You can use this by enabling `#define EZTIME_CACHE_NVS` in `ezTime.h` You can then supply a section name and a key to serve as the cache storage location for a given timezone.

 &nbsp;